zextras/tech-doc/source/carbonio/installation.rst

 Node Installation
 -----------------

 The installation procedure follows the suggested order of nodes as described in the :ref:`scenario <multi-server-scenario>`.
 A few remarks:

-* it is assumed that the Postgres node is not a "real" part of the infrastructure, in the sense that it can also be an existent server that is configured to communicate correctly with |product|.
-However, in our scenario, we install it and configure from scratch (*SRV1*).
+* it is assumed that the Postgres node is not a "real" part of the infrastructure, in the sense that it can also be an existent server that is configured to communicate correctly with |product|
+  (configuration instruction are part of SRV1 installation).

+  .. note:: In our scenario, we install Postgres and configure it from
+     scratch (*SRV1*).

 * the first node to be installed is the one that will feature the Directory Server/LDAP role (*SRV2*)